Recent Accounting Pronouncements (Notes)

 |3 Months Ended|

 |Recent Accounting Pronouncements||

 New Accounting Standards Not Yet Effective

-ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs: This standard, which will be effective January 1, 2016 for the Company, requires that debt issuance costs be presented as a direct deduction from the carrying amount of long-term debt on the balance sheet.
+ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs: This standard, which became effective January 3, 2016 for the Company, requires that debt issuance costs be presented as a direct deduction from the carrying amount of long-term debt on the balance sheet.
 Presently, debt issuance costs are reported as an asset.
 The new guidance aligns the presentation of debt issuance costs with debt discounts and premiums.
 The standard is to be applied retrospectively to all prior periods presented.
-As of July 4, 2015, we had $0.1 million of unamortized debt issuance costs.
-This amount is recorded in other non-current assets on the consolidated balance sheets.
+The Company adopted this standard in 2016 with a reclassification of $67 of unamortized debt issuance costs to long term debt as of January 2, 2016.

 The entire disclosure of changes in accounting principles, including adoption of new accounting pronouncements, that describes the new methods, amount and effects on financial statement line items.